b-r-hamilton/OPTinv.jl/README.md

 Jake has attempted to wrap similar, experimental, functionality into `BLUEs.jl` on the [this branch](https://github.com/ggebbie/BLUEs.jl/tree/multipliable-dimarrays) (has not been incorporated into the main code, needs testing).
 Future work would include testing that methodology, and possibly incorporating elements of what I have developed here, into that branch.

-# Scripts
-Transient Inversion of Lu et al, 2023 records
-- `offsets.jl`: stand-alone script that generates depth-profile of effective modern-day d18Oc and compares to the full range of CE variability in recorded sediment core d18Oc
-- `modes.jl`: stand-alone script that plots surface spatial mode plots, impulse response of each mode at 3 select cores, and singular values w.r.t. sediment core/depth
-- `transientinversion.jl`: generates the 2 solutions detailed in the manuscript
-- `transientinversionoc2k.jl`: attempt at constraining two solutions with Ocean2k cooling rate
-- `utilde.jl`: follow-on script, plots the mode solutions to `ex3`
-- `ytilde.jl`: follow-on script, plots the reconstructions at the core sites for each solution produced in `ex3`
-- `regionmean.jl`: follow-on script, plots the regional means (for N. Atl. region and subregions) for solutions in `ex3`.
-Compares to Ocean2k and LMR.
-- `maps.jl`: follow-on script, plots the surface reconstruction maps for temperature
-- `effd18Oc.jl`: follow-on script, computes the effective d18Oc at the surface and compares it to the planktic stack from the EN539 sediment cores.

-Analysis of Common Era Data Products
-- `CEdatanalysis/lmr.jl`: plots LMR and Mod-ERA maps
-- `CEdatanalysis/NATL_cesmLME.jl`: a script to run on Casper that collects corresponding regional mean SSTs from relevant CESM-LME ensembles
-- `CEdatanalysis/NATL_cesmLME_analysis.jl`: script to analyze the mean SST timeseries collected in `NATL_cesmLME.jl`
-- `CEdatanalysis/ocean2k.jl`: plot all Ocean2k plots and compute the trend in Ocean2k values
-- `CEdatanalysis/en4MLD.jl`: Attempt at computing the bottom-of-MLD T and S in EN4 and comparing to my results.
-Probably needs better data quality and understanding of EN4 to make this any good
-- `CEdatanalysis/en4labrador.jl`: Hovmoller plot of Labrador Sea in EN4, T and S plots of Labrador Sea Water

-Toy Problems
-- `toyproblems/ex2.steadystateinversion.jl`: same idea as `transientinversion.jl`, but uses steady-state Gebbie 2010 assumption at each timestep.
-Hasn't been tested in a while, no idea if it works
-- `toyproblems/tests.jl`: toy problem

-Deglacial Problem
-- `deglac/lund2015.jl`

 # Started package by doing
 ```